eoinlarkin/py-battleships/README.md

 For the `layout.py` file, the PEP8 validator indicated that several lines exceeded the recommended length of 80 characters.
 However, this file is solely used to store the string constants which define the game boards and instruction text that is printed during the game.
 It was decided not to modify this file to resolve the validator errors.

-No issues were detected.
+No further issues were detected.
 Results from the validation were as follows:

 - <details>
   <summary><strong style="color:skyblue">run.py:</strong></summary>